 Dr. Elton started his first Target Optical practice in 2012 following a year of residency after graduating from the Illinois College of Optometry.
 He gradually expanded into the eight different locations throughout the Twin Cities.

 “It was simple.
-The paperwork wasn’t overdone and I could focus on my business and let Mandy take care of all the details,” Dr. Elton said.
+The paperwork wasn’t overdone and I could focus on my business and let Stearns Bank take care of all the details,” Dr. Elton said.
 “The attention to detail was there from the beginning and it made the process go so fast.
 Down the road, when I want to expand or hire new employees, knowing I can invest in more equipment with Stearns Bank makes things a lot easier on me.”